22 Employee Engagement Activities To Boost Team Morale

 11. Barbecues and picnics

 Again, start small to see if it works.
-Maybe offer to cover the main dish and have a potluck of sides and desserts.
-This is an easy, stress-free way to thank your employees and give them a break from the day-to-day.
+Consider offering to cover the main dish and hosting a potluck of sides and desserts.
+This is an easy and stress-free way to thank your employees and give them a break from their day-to-day responsibilities.

 12. Wellness programs